Kings Park, Western Australia: Fraser Avenue

-Originally planted with Red-flowering gums Corymbia ficifolia in 1898 to celebrate Queen Victoria's Jubilee, and added to in 1929 to celebrate the State Centenary – the gums were affected by patch canker disease in the 1930s.
-It was in 1938 that the Lemon Scented Gum trees Corymbia citriodora now line the avenue are to honour the dignitaries and members of the Western Australia Centenary organising Committee, who on 29 September 1929 planted the trees.
+Fraser Avenue was originally planted with red-flowering gums (Corymbia ficifolia) in 1898 to celebrate the Diamond Jubilee of Queen Victoria, and added to in 1929 to celebrate the centenary of Western Australia.
+The gums were affected by patch canker disease in the 1930s.
+In 1938 lemon scented gum trees (Corymbia citriodora) were planted to honour the dignitaries and members of the centenary organising committee.